metomi/rose/sphinx/tutorial/cylc/scheduling/datetime-cycling.rst

-In ISO8601 datetimes are written from the largest unit to the smallest (i.e: year, month, day, hour, minute, second) with the ``T`` character separating the date and time components For example midnight on the 1st of January 2000 is written ``20000101T000000``.
+In ISO8601 datetimes are written from the largest unit to the smallest (i.e: year, month, day, hour, minute, second) with the ``T`` character separating the date and time components.
+For example, midnight on the 1st of January 2000 is written ``20000101T000000``.

 For brevity we may omit seconds (and minutes) from the time i.e: